jaeeponde/Melanoma-Detector/README.md

 Works with an accuracy of **82.0%**

-Libraries used : pytorch, numpy, scikit learn
+Libraries used : tensorflow, numpy, scikit learn

 Uses 3 neural networks and 2 linear network